mgol/npm-bump/README.md

 ```

 ## Supported Node.js versions
-This project aims to support all Node.js versions supported upstream (see [Release README](https://github.com/nodejs/Release/blob/master/README.md) for more details).
+This project aims to support all Node.js versions supported upstream with the exception of those in maintenance mode (see [Release README](https://github.com/nodejs/Release/blob/master/README.md) for more details).

 ## Contributing
 In lieu of a formal style guide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using `npm test`.